Starring-Betty Gilpin, Hilary Swank

 Reviewed February 26, 2021

 Unfortunately, the film doesn’t always come together and has little character development.
 It is cartoon-like and mired in B-movie appeal.
 I wanted much more background from the characters to figure out what made them tick.
-It’s not always clear if the film’s intent is to provide dark comedy, provoke horror, or mock stereotypes.
+It’s not always clear if the film intends to provide dark comedy, provoke horror, or mock stereotypes.
 Perhaps a bit of each?

 The Hunt is quite violent and bloody like a horror film should be but has tinges of cerebralism.
 Your political affiliation will dictate which characters you root for.
 Unclear is if the message evoked is a liberal slant or a conservative one and which side the filmmaker’s lean.